 The simplicity of Android Wear has actually made people feel indifferent about the platform.
 The idea of a basic interface with little control is appealing; however, hardcore Android fans want features that exist on the phone/tablet version of Android.
 This includes an app launcher, app switcher, deep settings, and a RAM meter.
 Swipify is a new Android Wear app that delivers each of those features for such devices.

-Hit the break for the full list of new channels and download links. » Read the rest
+Hit the break for more details, the gallery, and download links. » Read the rest

 Team Win posted its official custom recovery for both the Samsung Gear Live and the LG G Watch today, giving users the ability to add customer ROMs to the devices.

 Once you’re in custom recovery, the options on the screen are a bit small for a smartwatch screen, so an upcoming interface update will most likely resize the buttons.
 Otherwise, everything works fine.
 Of course you’ll need an unlocked bootloader before you do anything.

 Kids love technology, but many of them do not feel the same about chores.
 It is a form of work that can feel unrewarding and useless.
 Bringing the two together, though, may be just the trick in order to literally get things done.
 ChoreMonster, which has already had a presence on a few platforms, is now available for Android and Kindle Fire devices.
 It is a chore management app that makes chores fun for kids while bringing simplicity to parents. » Read the rest

 Shazam has updated its app with a new partnership with Rdio that will bring full song playback whenever a user Shazams a song.
 After listening to a track and identifying it, you’ll be able to play the song within the app if you have an Rdio subscription.
 While the song is playing, you can continue discovering new music in Shazam.